Airfree P1000 Sterilizer $219.00

 Germicidal ultraviolet lights are being added to many air purifiers, with the decent units costing upwards of $100 to add, plus lamp replacement costs.

-Airfree air sterilizer is a viable alternative to the UV option, but not a substitute for an air purifier.
+Airfree air sterilizer is a viable alternative to the UV option, but not a substitute for a real air purifier.

 This technology is a good complement to a HEPA/carbon air purifier, as part of a system.